deployment-academy/deployment-academy.github.io/content/posts/devsecops/vulnerable-dependency-management.md

 It's also not necessary to pick one of these approaches.
 You might come up with a mixed approach where you would be always on the latest version for utility libraries and follow the dependency release cycle for more critical components.

-While being omissive is not an advised posture, **choosing the best approach to manage your dependencies should consider your application characteristics and threat model**.
+While an ad-hoc posture is not advised, **choosing the best approach to manage your dependencies should consider your application characteristics and threat model**.

 ## Tools Overview